fajarnugraha/draft-auto-scale/REQUIREMENT.md

 -   **Implementation Requirements:**
     -   **Scenario 1 (Predictable):** Must support **proactive, scheduled scaling** to have capacity ready before the known event begins.
 This is identical to the flash sale use case.
     -   **Scenario 2 (Unpredictable):** Must support **event-driven scaling**.
 The system cannot rely on lagging indicators like CPU load.
-Instead, it must scale based on leading indicators from the application itself.
-For example, when an exam is created for a large number of students, the application should publish an `exam_scheduled` event, which an event-driven autoscaler can use to proactively scale up the necessary resources just in time.
+Instead, it must scale based on leading, request-based indicators from the application itself, such as **concurrent connections**.
+For example, when an exam is created, the application should publish an `exam_scheduled` event, which an event-driven autoscaler can use to proactively scale up the necessary resources just in time.

 -   **Special Considerations:**
     -   **Session Persistence (Sticky Sessions):** This is the most critical difference from a stateless e-commerce site.
 A student's session is stateful.
 The platform's load balancer must be configured to ensure that a student is always routed to the same container instance for the entire duration of their test to avoid losing progress.
     -   **Graceful, Session-Aware Scale-Down:** The system cannot simply terminate instances when a scheduled time ends.
-The scale-down process must be intelligent.
-It must not terminate an instance until it has verified that all active test sessions on that instance have been completed and submitted successfully.
+The scale-down process must be intelligent and based on a metric like **concurrent connections**.
+It must not terminate an instance until it has verified that all active test sessions (i.e., connections) on that instance have been completed and submitted successfully.
 This may require a significant delay between the test's end time and the actual scaling down of resources.

 ## 5. Testing and Monitoring